brunomorgado/RxErrorTracker/README.md

 ## Usage

-You can push new errors to the RxErrorTracker sequence via direct update or by tracking the errors of another observable sequence.
+You can push new errors to the RxErrorTracker sequence by directly emiting new errors or by tracking the errors of another observable sequence.
 If you've used RxSwift's [ActivityIndicator](https://github.com/ReactiveX/RxSwift/blob/master/RxExample/RxExample/Services/ActivityIndicator.swift), RxErrorTracker will feel familiar.

-Additionally, you can define reset times after which the RxErrorTracker will signal nil.
+You can define reset times after which the RxErrorTracker will signal nil.

+Additionally, an RxErrorTracker can be initialized with a reset signal which will reset the tracker whenever this signal produces a new value.
+This is particularly useful if you want to bound an error to a specific context.
+Say, an error which makes sense in the context of a view but should be dismissed when view disappears.
+(If you're using MVVM [RxViewModel](https://github.com/RxSwiftCommunity/RxViewModel) is a great complement to this feature)

 ```swift
 let errorTracker = RxErrorTracker()